 The Community Services & Public Communications (CSPC) Department in the General Fund is distinct from the Tourist Bureau Resort Tax Fund which can be found later in this budget book under its own tab.
-With the establishment of an Assistant Town Manager position, the oversight and management of this department is now coordinated by the Assistant Town Manager.
+An Assistant Town Manager position was established in FY 2018 which provided oversight and management of this department.
+Beginning in FY 2021, these functions will be coordinated by the retitled Assistant Town Manager/Community Services and Public Communications Director position.